The first email in your sequence is crucial because it overcomes skepticism.

 Because those first few days (or hours) are when people are the most excited and empowered and pumped up about you and your mission.

 Have you ever been stuck in a conversation where the other person talks nonstop…without even pausing to hear what you have to say?

 Don’t be that person, especially when it comes to your email list subscribers!

 If you have a smaller list, aren’t super booked out yet or crazy busy, you can start a really valuable conversation by asking people to reply to your newsletter.

 Of course, this requires you to spend an adequate amount of time communicating with the people who are bold enough to strike up this conversation.

 Even if your goal is to create some solid passive income, the personal touch really gets people off the fence.
 It’s what gets people to actually sign up for your products…because they feel like you care about them.

 As your list continues to grow, you probably won’t have the time to answer every single email that you get…But I really feel like using this interactivity when it comes to email is huge.
 It’s one of the major touchpoints that will help your business to grow, especially if you’re just starting out.

 Are Your Emails Making It?

-You never want your emails to feel like they’re a marketing or sales email.
+You never want your emails to feel like they’re marketing or sales emails.